-Check these 9 items off the list to choose the best math videos for your middle school and high school students.
+Check these 9 items off the list to choose the best math videos for your students.

 With the leaps and bounds educational technology has made in the last several years, there’s a glut of math video resources—but not all are good enough to use in your classroom.